top of page

 1. Begin with the Right Questions

-Before jumping into tools or systems, pause and ask: What information keeps slipping through the cracks?
+Before you look at tools or systems, ask yourself: What information keeps slipping through the cracks?

 Gather feedback from different departments to uncover what knowledge they lack access to.
 These gaps should be your starting point when building your knowledge hub.